Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

 shards launch out in a deadly stream, cutting all in a thousand razor-thin cuts.

-This attack is (Wits + Occult + Essence) vs Block, and hits all characters (including allies) that are in front of the Sorcerer up to two Zones away for (Int + Essence) damage.
+This attack is (Wits + Occult + Essence) vs Block, and hits all foes that are in front of the Sorcerer up to two Zones away for (Int + Essence) damage.
 Then, the glass shards fall to the ground, become a hazardous terrain that deals (5) damage to all who walk across it.

 Groups are particularly vulnerable to this spell, taking an extra (Group Scale)x2 damage.